AFIT-R/afit-r.github.io/analytics/descriptive/univariate-inference.md

 <br>

 ## Reducing margin of error {#error}
-As we saw in the last section, margin of error is represented by $t_{\alpha / 2} (\frac{s}{\sqrt{n}})$ in Equation 1 above and determines the size of our confidence interval.
+As we saw in the last section, margin of error is represented by $$t_{\alpha / 2} (\frac{s}{\sqrt{n}})$$ in Equation 1 above and determines the size of our confidence interval.
 The smaller the margin of error, the more precise our estimate is.
 Consequently, a common question is *how can we reduce our margin of error*?
 The margin of error is made up of three properties:

-- $t_{\alpha / 2}$, which depends on the confidence level and the sample size.
+- $$t_{\alpha / 2}$$, which depends on the confidence level and the sample size.
 - *s*, the sample standard deviation, which is a characteristic of the data that we typically cannot change.
 - *n*, the sample size.

 Consequently, we can decrease the margin of error in two ways:

-- By decreasing the confidence level, which reduces the value of $t_{\alpha / 2}$ and therefore reduces the overal margin of error.
+- By decreasing the confidence level, which reduces the value of $$t_{\alpha / 2}$$ and therefore reduces the overal margin of error.
 However, this is not recommended as it reduces the margin of error by reducing our confidence in the overall confidence interval.
 - By increasing the sample size.

 Increasing the sample size is the only way to decrease the margin of error while maintaining a constant level of confidence.
 In essence, increasing the sample size just means you are collecting more observations from the overall population and as you add more observations, your sample mean will be a better representation of the population mean.
-We can illustrate this by sampling from $2, 3,\dots, n$ observations from the `ames` population and computing the sample mean.
+We can illustrate this by sampling from $$2, 3,\dots, n$$ observations from the `ames` population and computing the sample mean.
 As the below figure demonstrates, as the sample size approaches the population size the mean values converge with the true population mean.

 ```r